epiverse-trace/superspreading/tests/testthat/_snaps/probability_contain.md

     Output
       [1] 0.7675919

-# probability_contain works as expected for stochastic
+# probability_contain works as expected for simulate

     {
       "type": "double",
       "attributes": {},
-      "value": [0.76625]
+      "value": [0.7694]
     }

 # probability_contain works as expected for population control